Thomas H. Bailey

-Thomas H. Bailey (born 1936/37) is an American financier, noted for founding Denver, Colorado-based Janus Capital Group, one of the largest mutual fund institutions in the United States.
+Thomas H. Bailey (born July 3, 1937) is an American financier, noted for founding Denver-based Janus Capital Group, one of the largest mutual fund institutions in the United States.
 In 2015, Bailey had an estimated net worth of $1.1 billion.

 Bailey has a bachelor's degree from Michigan State University and an MBA from Ivey Business School at the University of Western Ontario.